kubrickfr/avsc-wiki/API.md

 Check whether `obj` is a valid representation of `type`.

-*You may override this method, but only to make it stricter.*
+*You can override this method to support additional logic, but only to make it stricter.*

 ##### `type.compare(obj1, obj2)`